 Bitcoin has mining, Tezos has baking.
 In Bitcoin, miners compete to publish blocks containing a proof-of-work stamp by repeatedly hashing block headers.
 In Tezos, block creation is done by bakers.
-Rather than deriving the right to create a block by finding the solution to a proof-of-work problem, bakers obtain that right when a Tezos token (or rather a roll, see below) they own (or that is delegated to them) is randomly selected to create a block.
+Rather than earning the right to create a block by finding the solution to a proof-of-work problem, bakers obtain the right when the Tezos token or roll (see below) they own (or that is delegated to them) is randomly selected to create a block.

 Yes.
-At first to become a Baker you will need at least 10,000 Tezos - it's call roll.
-To "bake" your own Tezos based on your own stake, you would need to set up and host your own server node running both the node and baking software 24/7/365.
-It is highly advised that this server node have its own dedicated, unlimited internet bandwidth connection.
+To become a Baker you will need at least 10,000 Tezos - it's call a roll.
+To "bake" your own Tezos using your own stake, you would need to set up and host your own server node running both the node and baking software 24/7/365.
+It is highly advised that this server node has its own dedicated, unlimited bandwidth internet connection.
 You will also likely be required to own a secure hardware wallet and have it hooked up to the server node system at all times for added security.
 You will then be required to sponsor a 10% Tezos security bond to assure that you follow the Tezos "baking" rules.
 This 10% of your Tezos ownership could be lost permanently if baking violations or problems are detected.

 If hosting your own server node does not sound like something you are interested in doing, a Delegate such as TezosHodl.me is your most profitable alternative.
 As a delegate, we offer to share our profits (in the form of dividends) in a bid to attract more stakes such as yours.
 More stakes allow for economies of scale.